 Question: Do most jobs include benefits such as medical and dental, etc.?

-A great deal of the entry level positions are only seasonal and offer only hourly pay with no benefits.
-However, once full time most teams have competitive benefit packages that includes medical and dental and rather good pension plans, which are very rare these days.
+A great deal of the entry-level positions are only seasonal and offer only hourly pay with no benefits.
+However, once full time most teams have competitive benefit packages that include medical and dental and rather good pension plans, which are very rare these days.